-The Common Information Model (CIM) is an open standard that defines a framework for agent-less, standards-based monitoring of hardware resources for ESXi.
+The Common Information Model (CIM) is an open standard that defines a framework for agentless, standards-based monitoring of hardware resources for VMware ESXi.
 This framework consists of a CIM object manager, often called a CIM broker, and a set of CIM providers.

 CIM providers are used as the mechanism to provide management access to device drivers and underlying hardware.
 Hardware vendors, including server manufacturers and specific hardware device vendors, can write providers to provide monitoring and management of their particular devices.
-VMware also writes providers that implement monitoring of server hardware, ESXi storage infrastructure, and virtualization-specific resources.
-These providers run inside the ESXi system and therefore are designed to be extremely lightweight and focused on specific management tasks.
+VMware also writes providers that implement monitoring of server hardware, VMware ESXi storage infrastructure and virtualization-specific resources.
+These providers run inside the VMware ESXi system and therefore are designed to be extremely lightweight and focused on specific management tasks.
 The CIM broker takes information from all CIM providers, and presents it to the outside world via standard APIs, the most common one being WS-MAN.

-PARAMETER ELEMENT DESCRIPTION Code HMT01 Name Control access by CIM-based hardware monitoring tools.
+PARAMETER ELEMENT DESCRIPTION Code НМТ01 Name Control access by CIM-based hardware monitoring tools.
 Description The CIM system provides an interface that enables hardware-level management from remote applications via a set of standard APIs.
 To ensure that the CIM interface is secure, provide only the minimum access necessary to these applications.
 Do not provision them with the root account or any other full administrator account; instead, provide an account that has only limited privileges.
 Threat If an application has been provisioned with a root or full administrator account, compromise of that application can lead to full compromise of the virtual environment.
-Recommendation Level Enterprise
+Recommendation Level Enterprise.
 Parameters or Objects Configuration Do not provide root credentials to remote applications to access the CIM interface.
 Instead, create a service account specific to these applications.
-Read-only access to CIM information is granted to any local account defined on the ESX/ESXi system, as well as any role defined in vCenter Server.
+Read-only access to CIM information is granted to any local account defined on the VMware ESX/ESXi system, as well as any role defined in VMware vCenter Server.
 If the application requires write access to the CIM interface, only two privileges are required.
-It is recommended that you create a role to apply to the service account with only these privileges: Host &gt; Config &gt; SystemManagement Host > CIM > CIMInteraction This role can be either local to the host or centrally defined on vCenter Server, depending on how the particular monitoring applications work.
-Test Logging into the host with the service account (e.g., using the vSphere Client) should provide only read-only access, or only the two privileges indicated above.
+It is recommended that you create a role to apply to the service account with only these privileges: • Host > Config > SystemManagement • Host > CIM > CIMInteraction This role can be either local to the host or centrally defined on VMware vCenter Server, depending on how the particular monitoring applications work.
+Test Logging in to the host with the service account (e.g., using the VMware vSphere Client) should provide only read-only access, or only the two privileges previously indicated.

-ESXi 4.0 contains a different SNMP agent from that in ESX 4.0, and it supports only versions 1 and 2c.
-It provides the same notifications as ESX 4.0 and adds notifications for hardware-related sensors.
-Unlike ESX 4.0, it supports only the SNMPv2-MIB, and only for discovery, inventory and diagnostics of the SNMP agent.
+VMware ESXi 4.1 contains a different SNMP agent from that in VMware ESX 4.1, and it supports only versions 1 and 2c.
+It provides the same notifications as VMware ESX 4.1 and adds notifications for hardware-related sensors.
+Unlike VMware ESX 4.1, it supports only the SNMPv2-MIB, and only for discovery, inventory and diagnostics of the SNMP agent.

 SNMP messages contain a field called the community string, which conveys context and usually identifies the sending system for notifications.
 This field also provides context for the instance of a MIB module on which the host should return information.
-ESX/ESXi SNMP agents allow multiple community strings per notification target as well as for polling.
+VMware ESX/ESXi SNMP agents allow multiple community strings per notification target as well as for polling.
 Keep in mind that community strings are not meant to function as passwords but only as a method for logical separation.